creativecommons/creativecommons.github.io-source/README.md

 ## Development

-1. Run `pipenv shell` to spawn a shell with the virtualenv activated
+1. Run `pipenv shell` to spawn a shell with the virtualenv activated.
+2. Run `lektor plugins add webpack-support` to enable the webpack plugin.
+This is required only for the very first time.
-1. Run `lektor server -f webpack` to start the Lektor development server.
+3. Run `lektor server -f webpack` to start the Lektor development server.
 You will be able to see the website at [`http://localhost:5000/`][lektorlocal].
 The Lektor server will rebuild the site every time you change any content.